apostrophecms/docs/docs/guide/contribution.md

 Some grammar style notes here apply primarily to American English, but can be applied to other languages as well depending on the case.
 :::

+### "We" are learning together here

+Use the second person plural in guides.
+So instead of saying, "you need to activate the module," it would be "*we* need to activate the module."
+It might feel odd at first, but it is done so readers feel more like someone is guiding them as a peer rather than instructing them like a teacher.

+In reference sections we mostly write in the third person about the APIs, not instructing readers.
+There are some exceptions where it may be clearer to use the second person "you" than to force the passive voice simply to avoid it.

 ### Titles

 **Page titles and section headings should be written in sentence case.** Most words should be lowercase other than the first word, proper nouns, and other [specific cases](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case).